fivedogit/hn_firebase_listener/README.md

 ```
 The FirebaseListener implements ServletContextListener.
 This directive tells tomcat how to handle it.

 Side note: If the git stuff is causing problems (EGit has been giving me issues recently), then just create a brand new AWS Java Web Project, then cut and paste the 3 java files from the repo manually into a package called "club.hackbook.hbfbl".
+This new template project will automatically contain AWSCrednetials.properties.

-###Configuring DynamoDB:
+####Configuring DynamoDB:

 1. Go into your AWS console (https://console.aws.amazon.com) and click DynamoDB
 2. Create an "hn_users" table with a primary hash index called "id" of type string.
 That's all.